Illinois vs. Northwestern NCAA Football Odds, Plays and Insights | November 27, 2021

 Illinois Stats and Trends

-- The Fighting Illini have yet to cover the spread this season when favored by 6.5 points or more.
+- The Fighting Illini have been favored by 6.5 points or more two times this season and have not covered the spread in any of them.

-- Illinois' games this year have hit the over on three of 11 set point totals (27.3%).

-- Illinois is 1-1 against the spread and 1-1 overall this season when the team records more than 27.4 points.
+- When Illinois records more than 27.4 points, it is 1-1 against the spread and 1-1 overall.

-- The Fighting Illini have 11 giveaways this season, while the Wildcats have 15 takeaways .
+- This year, the Fighting Illini have 11 turnovers, four fewer than the Wildcats have takeaways (15).

 - Find the latest spread and moneyline odds for Illinois at SISportsbook.